 The Salisbury Centre is a thriving community of people.
 We hold regular community events where newcomers to the Centre are very welcomed.
 Our community is composed of a wide diversity of people, some come occasionally and others have been involved for a number of years.

 We welcome people from all faiths and backgrounds.
 Our intention is to be as inclusive as possible to all, inviting people from all genders, ethnic backgrounds, sexual orientations, class and ages.
-The ground floor is wheelchair accessible and we are due to install full accessible toilets by year’s end.
+The ground floor is wheelchair accessible and we have recently installed full accessible toilets.

 Colin Abdul-Malik Orr has been a trustee of the Salisbury Centre for 2 years, and facilitator of the Friday evening Sufi Dhikr group for over 3 years.
 He is a student of the Sufi Shaykh, Shaykh Nazim.
 He works as a gardener, but has had previous careers as a bookseller and as a mental health worker.
 His home is in Fife, which is why he is rarely seen at the Salisbury Centre during the day!